crispsanchip/econasia/README.md

 # eco-donation
-a website that will like people with organizations that better the environment
+a website that will link people with organizations that better the environment